yahoo/Prototrain/README.md

 Please refer to [the contributing.md file](Contributing.md) for information about how to get involved.
 We welcome issues, questions, and pull requests.
 Pull Requests are welcome.

-## Maintainers
+## Core contributors / Maintainers
 Huy Nguyen: huyng@verizonmedia.com

-## Contributors
+Eric Dodds: eric.mcvoy.dodds@verizonmedia.com

-We thank the following people for the contributions, testing, and feedback on this code:
+## Acknowledgements

-* Eric Dodds
+We thank the following people for their contributions, testing, and feedback on this code:

 * Jack Culpepper
 * Simao Herdade
 * Kofi Boakye